rosflight/rosflight_firmware/docs/algorithms/estimator.md

 Note the large number of trigonometric functions associated with this propagation.
 In a complementary filter, this will be evaluated at every measurement, and the non-linear coupling between $\omega$  and the attitude becomes very expensive, particularly on embedded processors.

 Another shortcoming of euler angles is known as "gimbal lock".
-Gimbal lock occurs at the "singularity" of the euler angle representation, or pointing directly up or down.
+Gimbal lock occurs at the "singularity" of the euler angle representation, or pitched directly up or down.
 The problem occurs because there is more than one way to represent this particular rotation.
 There are some steps one can take to handle these issues, but it is a fundamental problem associated with using euler angles, and motivates the other attitude representations.

 ### Rotation Matrix